bhdirect-ebooks/dev-docs/source/process/tools-setting-your-machine-and-software.md

 ### EPUB-Checker

 This app checks epubs according to EPUB 3 specs, and you of issues.
-Download here <https://www.pagina.gmbh/produkte/epub-checker/#c776> Click here for setup...
+Download here <https://www.pagina.gmbh/produkte/epub-checker/#c776>

 <hr />